 Moreover, Kubernetes (EKS) has a broader reach than ECS while considering its multi-platform support.

-ECS to EKS glossary
+ECS to EKS Migration Glossary

 In ECS to EKS, migration requires knowledge and familiarity with a few Kubernetes terms.